yesimhard/Hard-Optimize/README.md

  ## Recent Improvements

  - **UI changes**: Completely revamped UI for ease of use, now with enterable sections for each set of tweaks
+ - **User Guide**: Added a user guide inside the application to give users a breakdown of how to use the application
  - **Security Enhancements**: Implemented a static HttpClient with proper settings to prevent socket exhaustion, Implemented secure error handling that doesn't expose sensitive information, Added hash verification for update integrity, Enforced HTTPS for all downloads, Added strict URL validation to only allow trusted domains
  - **Safety Mechanisms**: Added restore point creation and registry backup functionality, as well as a restore point creation button on the home screen
  - **Error Handling**: Comprehensive try-catch blocks with detailed error logging